 It generates higher profits.
 Value investing can generate spectacular returns.

 Lower risks with higher rewards.
-The risk-to-reward ratio is favorable when the stock evaluation is done properly.
+The risk-to-reward ratio is favourable when the stock evaluation is done correctly.

-Based on profound fundamental analysis rather than emotions.
-Investors evaluate multiple metrics like P/E, and D/E that helps them arrive at the safe margin of a stock.
+Based on profound fundamental analysis rather than emotions, investors evaluate multiple metrics, such as P/E and D/E, that help them arrive at a stock's safe margin.

-Makes the most of compounding.
-If you reinvest dividends then returns increase exponentially.
+It makes the most of compounding.
+If you reinvest dividends, then returns increase exponentially.

 Value investors take into consideration the company rather than the stocks.

-Undervalued shares are difficult to identify as estimating the value requires expertise that not all investors possess.
+Undervalued shares are difficult to identify as estimating the value requires expertise not all investors possess.

-Value investing is a time-consuming process as sometimes investors need to hold their stocks for years.
+Value investing is time-consuming as sometimes investors need to hold their stocks for years.

-Value investing investors need to be self-confident.
-This means they need to go against the flow of the market.
+Value investors need to be self-confident.
+This means they need to go against the market's flow.

 The following are the pros and cons of Growth investing: